21 Vegetables To Plant For A Fall Garden

 Fall Gardening: Where to Start

 Don't pack up your gardening tools just yet!
 Even after enjoying the fruits of your spring garden, there's still more planting to be done for a fall harvest.
 While you may have thought the planting season was over, there are numerous seed varieties that can be sown in June, July, and August, allowing them to reach maturity and grace your table during the cooler autumn months.
 In fact, some of these varieties even thrive with a touch of frost, enhancing their flavors as they reach their full potential.
-So, seize the opportunity to extend your gardening season and enjoy a fall harvest by exploring the diverse range of seeds suited for summer planting.
+So, seize the opportunity to extend your gardening season and enjoy a fall harvest.

 25 Vegetables to Sow in the Summer Months for a Fall Harvest